github/docs/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 ## `jobs.<job_id>.uses`

-The location and version of a reusable workflow file to run as a job. {% ifversion fpt or ghec or ghes or ghae > 3.4 %}Use one of the following syntaxes:{% endif %}
+The location and version of a reusable workflow file to run as a job.
+Use one of the following syntaxes:

 {% data reusables.actions.reusable-workflow-calling-syntax %}